-The Government of Wales Act 2006 enables the Welsh Government to bring forward its own programme of legislation in the 20 areas devolved to Wales.
+The Government of Wales Act 2006 (as amended) enables the Welsh Government to bring forward its own programme of legislation in the 20 areas devolved to Wales.

 - UK parliamentary bills.

-See the 2006 Act and explanatory notes on the National Archives.
+The full text of the 2006 Act and explanatory notes are available on the National Archives.